 There are a great deal of misperceptions about incapacity planning and the need for it.
 Many people mistakenly believe that they can create these documents when they need them.
 Many people put planning off, sometimes until it is too late.
 Statistically speaking, there is a 50% likelihood that someone over age 75 will have some form of dementia before their death. with the odds going up the older you get.
 Also, their is a 50/50 chance that you will not be making your own medical decisions at the end of your life.
 Incapacity planning is planning to take these odds into account, making sure you and your family can be provided for correctly.

 We take incapacity planning with our clients very seriously, taking our time to discuss all aspects of our planning and how we can help protect you and your family.
-In our free initial consultation we will review your estate planning and incapacity planning goals.
+In our initial consultation, we will review your estate planning and incapacity planning goals.
 We will also discuss the following three main incapacity planning documents:

 Factors You Must Consider as Part of Your Planning